There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Whether it's failing to heat, not spinning, or blinking mysterious lights, a broken frother can throw off your entire caffeine game.

-But don’t worry—you’re not alone, and better yet, you’re in the right place.
+But don't worry; you're not alone, and better yet, you're in the right place!

 A Nespresso frother may not work due to electrical issues, overheating protection, milk residue buildup, a misaligned or worn-out whisk, or incorrect milk types.
-Blinking red or blue lights often indicate temperature problems or cleaning needs.
-Troubleshooting steps and deep cleaning usually resolve most common frother malfunctions.

 In this article, I'll break down the most common issues with Nespresso frothers and walk you through easy troubleshooting steps to get things back on track.